ClassicCollins/portfolio-optimization/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/ClassicCollins/portfolio-optimization/pull/73 -->
 <a id="readme-top"></a>
 <!--
-*** Thanks for checking out portfolio-optimization project.
+*** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
-*** or simply open an issue with the tag "improvement".
+*** or simply open an issue with the tag "enhancement".
 *** Don't forget to give the project a star!
-*** Thanks for checking out my project!
--->
+*** Thanks again!
+Now go create something AMAZING! :D -->